Skip to main content

 Individuals with Edwards syndrome typically have a short life expectancy.
 There is a high rate of death in utero.
 Some infants fail to establish respiration after birth.
 Cardiopulmonary arrest and central apnoea are leading causes of death in the neonatal period.
 Survival time is increased for infants treated intensively and for those who are mosaic.
 Long-term survivors may be at risk of Wilms’ tumour.

-Edwards syndrome usually arises when each cell has three copies of chromosome 18 (94% trisomy 18).
+Edwards syndrome usually arises when each cell has three copies of chromosome 18.
+This is known as full trisomy 18 and is the most common form, responsible for 94% of cases.

 Inheritance and genomic counselling